 Router’s IP address

-When your computer or mobile phone connects to the internet, it shares the router’s IP address.
+When your computer or mobile phone connects to the

-Keep in mind if you have multiple computers, mobile phones and laptops connected to one router (via LAN or WiFi), they will share the same public IP address.
+Keep in mind that if you have multiple computers, mobile phones and laptops connected to one router (via LAN or WiFi), they will share the same public IP address.
 You can look up the private IPs in each device’s settings.

 For Windows, go to the “network & internet” option and select the network you’re connected to.
 Select “properties” and scroll to the bottom of the tab to see the IPv4 address.
-If you’re using a macOS device, select “system preferences,” double-click “network” and click “ethernet.”
+If you’re using a macOS device, select “system preferences,” double-click “network” and click “Ethernet.”

 For Android, head to the device settings and select “about device.”
 Tap on “status information” to see the IP.
 Lastly, to find an IP address on an iOS device, go to “settings,” click “WiFi” and select the active network to see the IPv4 address.